Actindo-AG/Documentation/DatabaseAndReporting/Integration/03_ManageTimeSeriesDatabases.md

 # Manage the time series databases

-After a predefined query has been created to retrieve any required data from your databases, this data can be written to a time series database at regular time intervals using the InfluxDB&trade; technology, which allows you to collect and process a series of data points over time.
-For detailed information about InfluxDB&trade;[^1], see the [InfluxDB&trade; website](https://influxdata.com/).
+After a predefined query has been created to retrieve any required data from your databases, this data can be written to a time series database at regular time intervals using the InfluxDB&trade;[^1] technology, which allows you to collect and process a series of data points over time.
+For detailed information about InfluxDB&trade;, see the [InfluxDB&trade; website](https://influxdata.com/).

-> [Info] We currently support the versions 1 and 2 of InfluxDB&trade; time series but we are not affiliated with, endorsed or sponsored by InfluxData or its affiliates in any way.
+> [Info] We currently support the versions 1 and 2 of InfluxDB&trade; but we are not affiliated with, endorsed or sponsored by InfluxData or its affiliates in any way.

+Once the data has been written to the time series database, it can be easily visualized and monitored using the Grafana&trade;[^2] technology.
+For detailed information, see the [Grafana&trade; website](https://grafana.com).

 [comment]: <> (Julian: Prüf mal bitte, ob so ok.
-Footnote auch unten hinzugefügt, wie von InfluxData trademake policy vorgegeben.)
+Footnote auch unten hinzugefügt, wie von InfluxData and Grafana trademark policy vorgegeben.)

-Once the data has been written to the time series database, it can be easily visualized and monitored using Grafana&trade;, see the [Grafana&trade; website](https://grafana.com).

 You can create, edit or delete a time series database for any predefined query.